slotThe/rq/README.md

 Use `cargo install`.
 For nix users, a dev-shell is provided by the flake; one can access it with `nix develop`.
-Additionally, you can run `rq` directly from the git repo:
+Additionally, you can run `rq` directly from the git repository:

 ``` console
 $ nix run github:slotThe/rq